 Miniatur Wunderland is a fantastic model railway museum with entire cities recreated in miniature with unbelievable detail.
 It’s one of my favorite things to do in Hamburg.
 Book tickets ahead to avoid the long wait.

 Another great option for your time in Hamburg is the Elbphilharmonie.
-It’s an impressive building, home to Hamburg’s philharmonic, and it has a great viewing platform where you can get views of the city.
+This impressive building is one of Germany’s most famous landmarks, it’s home to Hamburg’s philharmonic, and it has a great viewing platform where you can get views of the city.

 This diverse city features over forty-five theaters and fifty museums, and there is never a shortage of fun things to do on a day trip.